Click the buttons below to access our Statement of Faith and Membership Covenant.

 About Reed Willis - Worship Leader

-I’m 20 years old, and have spent most of my life growing up in Williamsburg.
+I’m 21 years old, and have spent most of my life growing up in Williamsburg.
 I’ve been blessed to have been raised in such a loving family (Mom, Dad, and two older brothers, Ryland and Ben) that have shown me what it looks like to live a Christ-led life, and that created a strong foundation for my faith to grow on.
 Music has been my passion since I was very young.
 I play piano, guitar, bass guitar, viola, synthesizers, percussion, and sing.
 I also compose and write my own music.
 Growing up, I played viola in school from 5th grade to 12th grade, started a band and became the youngest person to perform at The National in Richmond, attended TobyMac’s Camp Electric in 2017 and 2018, got to teach many of my classmates how to play instruments in my junior and senior years of high school, composed and performed my original music at my high school, and have released music on major music platforms.
-I am a student at Drexel University in Philadelphia, where I’m majoring in Music Industry - Recording Arts and Music Production, and minoring in Music Theory.
-I completed my first year there and am currently on a one year leave of absence.
+I am a student at the Berklee College of Music, where I’m majoring in Songwriting.

 From 2011 to 2014, my brothers and I were in a band with two of our friends, which helped me learn how much I loved to make music, and how much it meant to me to do it with others.
 After that, music was just a dream I had while I planned on studying something different in school.
 However, during my junior year of high school, God showed me that music was where He was leading me, and I wanted to dedicate myself to that calling.
 I started writing and releasing music for my own solo projects, and I had the blessing of reaching friends and others around me, and getting to include them in my music.
 God was building bridges, relationships, and opening doors for me to spread His Word as I surrendered to Him and embraced His calling in my life.
 Ever since, my dream has been to spread the love of Jesus to mainstream music audiences, through songs about my personal experiences and the things that He has done in my life.

 On July 28th, 2019, while practicing with the worship band at Eastside that Sunday morning, I collapsed from a sudden cardiac arrest (SCA).
 I was without a pulse for 23 minutes, as my father and Cliff Gray did CPR on me, emergency responders worked on me, and countless prayers were lifted up.
 The first thing a doctor told me when I woke up in the hospital was that I had died and come back to life.
 Not only was God’s infinite glory displayed in the miracle of my survival, but also that I suffered no brain damage from the event.
 I am thankful everyday and praise Him for my healing, and for the way that He has used it to bring people together and glorify Him.
 In the following weeks, I heard God’s calling to take time off from school to remain at home for the year and continue serving at Eastside, helping to establish and expand the music programs as the Worship Leader.
+In the summer of 2020, I transferred from Drexel University to Berklee Online so that I could continue my education in music while still being able to lead worship here.
 Serving at Eastside has been an incredible blessing, and I am honored to be part of such a wonderful piece of the Lord’s Kingdom.

 In my free time, I enjoy playing, writing, and listening to music; playing video games; creative writing; going on walks; and spending time with my family and friends.
 My two singles, “Tokyo Skyline” and “I’m No King,” are available everywhere.
 To read more about God’s incredible miracle through the events of July 28th, click here.